Internet Engineering

 <Code Time.go>

-• Let define variables and constants to see how their work
+• Let's define variables and constants to see how they work

 Calculation